brimson/brimson.github.io/_posts/2022-02-01-gpu_optical_flow.md

 Temporary1 | RG16F | BUFFER_SIZE / 4 | 0
 Temporary0 | RG16F | BUFFER_SIZE / 2 | 0

-> Note: You do not need `BufferIxy` if you are calculating discrete derivatives in each pyramid pass
+> Note: You do not need `BufferIxy` if you are calculating discrete derivatives in each optical flow pass

 ## Pre-processing